 Simply, the dropshipping model works in four steps.

-Step Four: the order is directly. shipped from the dropshipping supplier to the customer.
+Fourth Step: the order is directly shipped from the dropshipping supplier to the customer.

 This business model is considered a highly accessible option for both small retailers and aspiring entrepreneurs.
-This is because through this method, it’s possible to launch your e-commerce without immediately investing thousands by purchasing inventory.
+All this is because through this method, it’s possible to launch your e-commerce without immediately investing thousands by purchasing inventory.